 When it comes to the side characters, I actually have very little to complain about, they all managed to do their job rather well, but none of them truly stand out as great.
 Shinji is as despicable as he needs to be, Lancer has his moments as a kick-ass side character and I actually liked what they did with Saber and Ilya.
 I was fine with them being nothing more than plot devices and getting very little screen time, but the way they elaborated on their characters, even though it was little more than service for the people who watched Fate/Zero and were hoping to see those characters get some development, was good enough for me to give it a pass.

 My problems come back when we get to the pair of Caster and Kuzuki, who are the secondary villains this cour.
-As I mentioned before, episode two suffered major cuts, which resulted in Caster's back story being trimmed to very little actual development and a lot of irrelevant Anime original content.
+As I mentioned before, episode two suffered major cuts, which resulted in Caster's back story being trimmed to very little actual development and a lot of essentially irrelevant anime original content.
 We barely see any interaction between Caster and Kuzuki, not explaining the bond they share at all.
 This is a shame, because what we actually got did very little for Caster and could have just been dealt with the sentence „Her last Master was an asshole.“ (or at least a far shorter scene) to make place for more meaningful development, especially concerning the Master/Servant relationship these two have.
 Thanks to this Caster just ends up being boring and forgettable.

 Last but certainly not least there is Gilgamesh and he is still the smug asshole that people love.
 True, he is not exactly a deep intriguing villain, but I find him to be highly engaging and enjoyable nonetheless.
 He feels kind of removed from the main narrative for the most part and his part of the story does seem a little tacked on („Answer“ being the big ideological climax and all), plus you probably know close to nothing about him if this is your first time with a Fate series.
 Still I end up caring very little about those problems since I just find him to be a joy to watch in general.
 Nevertheless, I have to say that the way he gets defeated seems a little too convenient and hardly believable (even with Shirou being a perfect match for him and Unlimited Blade Works strengthening Shirou's body, he should technically still be blowing Shirou's arm off every time they trade blows given his physical strength) and Shirou pulling a bunch of superhuman powers out of nowhere for the sake of a cool action scene alone kind of bothers me.
 But the first thing is a problem I also have with the original route and the second did allow for a rather great fight scene, so I will refrain from elaborating on it here.
 It managed to be a rather satisfying scene and that is most important after all.

 Aside from that I actually liked the finale to the series quite a bit.
-Sure, it wasn't perfect, but they managed to create a certain sense of scale and urgency that I was hoping to see from an Anime adaptation and that they did well to portray.
+Sure, it wasn't perfect, but they managed to create a certain sense of scale and urgency that I was hoping to see from an anime adaptation and that they did well to portray.
 It is also much appreciated that they went with the True End to the story rather than going with the Normal End, which I consider to be less fitting.
 Speaking of endings: The epilogue.
 As it seems to be the case with this review, I have to directly counter every positive point with a negative one.
 Deciding that the entire last episode should be dedicated to the epilogue to the story was a poor decision.
 The original epilogue has far too little content to warrant its own episode, so they essentially stuffed it full of fanservice to make it a full 20 minutes.
 I would be lying if I say I didn't enjoy it at least a little, I am familiar with the source material after all so I was happy to see characters like Luvia or Waver appear, but this would have been far better suited to just being an OVA.
 It has no place in a TV series, let alone one that is 13 episodes long and feels incredibly rushed during parts.

 Now, why do I think that this show became the relative failure that I consider it to be?
 I think that most of it is due to too many different visions coming together on one project.
 To bring together the interests of Type-Moon and ufotable with the ideas of Takahiro Miura and the individual episode directors seems to have been too great a task.
 It's kind of a mess as a result.
-This is neither an accurate representation of the Visual Novel nor very good as its own thing.
+This is neither an accurate representation of the visual novel nor very good as its own thing.
 The pacing is all over the place with the episode quality being very inconsistent, the use of animation is disappointing when it comes to actually telling and furthering the story and the main characters lack the appeal that made them stand out in the first place.
 As much as I hate bashing one person in particular, Miura might be the person to blame here.
 He just wasn't fit for the job, too inexperienced and he may have lacked the necessary authority over the production staff to make the product he wanted to.
 Unfortunately, we'll never know.

 At the end of the day, Fate/stay night: Unlimited Blade Works (TV) 2nd season isn't bad.
 The OST, the pretty fight scenes and the engaging enough story with its simple yet interesting ideological conflict are enough for me to give this show a pass.
 Honestly, this is less of a review and more of an essay explaining why I don't think that this show is great and what they could have done (or couldn't have done) in order to make it so.
 I was entertained.
 Yet I am still disappointed.
 If you managed to make it through this review without having seen the series: Go check it out.
 You'll probably enjoy it.
 Just don't expect to see a masterpiece.
 Because as decent as this series turned out to be, it unfortunately missed out on being amazing.